Hiking the Judd Trail & Jackass Ginger Pool on Oʻahu, Hawaiʻi

 Judd-Nuʻuanu Junction

-That being said, the Nuʻuanu Trail is more or less a connector hike to the much larger network of trails up on Tantalus.
+That said, the Nuʻuanu Trail is more or less a connector hike with the much larger Tantalus Trail network farther up the mountain.

-Personally, I think that the Nuʻuanu Trail makes for a great workout hike, with amazing views once you get to the upper sections of the trail.
-However, the Nuʻuanu Trail makes for an even better connector trail for longer day hikes, such as Lulumahu Ridge or the Pali Notches to Puʻu Kōnāhuanui Ridge Trail on the Koʻolau Summit Trail (KST).
+All this to say, I personally think that the Nuʻuanu Trail makes for a great standalone day hike, with amazing views once you get to the upper sections of the trail.
+However, the Nuʻuanu Trail makes for an even better connector when combined with longer day hikes, such as Lulumahu Ridge or the Pali Notches to Puʻu Kōnāhuanui on the Koʻolau Summit Trail (KST), as this is how the best loops can be created!

 Read My Separate Post: Nuʻuanu Trail

-Toward the back of the loop, the Judd Trail will make a hard turn back to the beginning and the Jackass Ginger Pool shortly ahead.
+After the Nuʻuanu Trail junction, the Judd Trail makes a hard turn back to the beginning and the Jackass Ginger Pool off the lower half of the loop.

 Jackass Ginger Pool (Kahuailanawai)